-systems and content coach they build an implementation of infrastructure focusing on evidence-based practices the attends to the implementation.
+systems and content coach they build an implementation infrastructure focusing on evidence-based practices to attends to the implementation.

-The State's technical assistance will focus on supporting LITPs through systems and content coaching as they build an implementation o infrastructure focusing on evidence-based practices that attends to the implementation drivers - competency, organization, and leadership.
+The State's technical assistance will focus on supporting LITPs through systems and content coaching as they build an implementation infrastructure focusing on evidence-based practices that attends to the implementation drivers - competency, organization, and leadership.

-The State's evidence-based data-informed decision making model, TAP-IT (Team, Analyze, Plan, Implement, and Track), whelp LITPs to form high performing tean focused on using data in a practice to pol feedback loop when implementing evidence-based practices, including the COutcomes Summary process and high-qu'functional routines-based IFSPs, so that needed adjustments can be made.
+The State's evidence-based data-informed decision making model, TAP-IT (Team, Analyze, Plan, Implement, and Track), will help LITPs to form high performing teams focused on using data in a practice to policy feedback loop when implementing evidence-based practices, including the Child Outcomes Summary process and high-quality functional routines-based IFSPs, so that any needed adjustments can be made.